knpuniversity/symfony-journey/knpu/http-kernel/sub-request-internals.rst

 object.
 If this is *not* the master request, let's do nothing.

 And how does Symfony know if it's handling a master or sub-requests?
 That's because the second argument here.
-So when you call ``httpKernel::handle()``, it passes in a constant that says "hey this is a sub request, this is not a master request".
+So when you call ``HttpKernel::handle()``, we pass in a constant that says "hey this is a sub request, this is not a master request".
 And then your listeners can behave differently if they need to.